>>> Jackie Demaline's review in the Enquirer.

 The Otto M. Budig Theatre in the Carnegie Visual and Performing Arts Center transports the audience to the ornate elegance of the early 1900s.
 Restored in 2006, improvements include comfortable seating with additional leg room, large movie screen and updated sound system.
-While the theatre holds 465 patrons, we have limited the capacity for cinema to 350 seats on the main floor and center balcony -- to insure the best sight lines and audience experience.
+While the theatre holds 465 patrons, we have limited cinema capacity to 350 seats on the main floor and center balcony – to insure the best sight lines and audience experience.

 COME EARLY to socialize and enjoy your favorite spirits or non-alcoholic beverage.
 The Carnegie opens one hour before evening screenings and the cash bar is in the adjacent Gallery/reception space.
 The Carnegie is located at 1028 Scott Blvd., Covington KY 41011 (corner of Scott and Robbins, between 10th and 11th Streets).
 FREE PARKING on-site and in nearby lots -- click here for the Parking Map.